NV POA Laws:

-This form of power of attorney has the flexibility to be either durable or non-durable.
-It grants power to the agent, allowing them to buy, sell, and manage real estate on the grantor’s behalf.
+A real estate power of attorney allows the agent to buy, sell, and manage real estate on the principal’s behalf.

 Tax Power of Attorney

-This form allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Revenue on behalf of the grantor.
+A tax power of attorney allows the agent, generally a qualified individual such as an accountant, to prepare and submit tax information to the Department of Taxation on behalf of the principal.

 Vehicle Power of Attorney

-This type of power of attorney, initiated in Nevada by Form VP 136, allows the agent to buy, sell, and handle the necessary paperwork with the Nevada Department of Motor Vehicles on the grantor’s behalf.
+A vehicle of power of attorney, initiated in Nevada by Form VP 136, allows the agent to buy, sell, and handle the necessary paperwork with the Nevada Department of Motor Vehicles on the principal’s behalf.